Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Nonlinear Bloch modes

 which provides a relation between $Q$ and $\Omega$ that is periodic in both variables.
-Figure \ref{figu:bandas}.c shows the first Brillouin zone ($Q\in [-\pi,\pi]$) for two different values of $\theta$.
-The dispersion relation gives linear Bloch wave-numbers $Q$ which become imaginary in a range of $\Omega$ values defined by the condition $\sin\Omega/\theta>1$.
+Fig. \ref{figu:bandas}.c shows the first Brillouin zone ($Q\in [-\pi,\pi]$) for two different values of $\theta$.
+The dispersion relation gives linear wave-numbers $Q$ which become complex in a range of $\Omega$ values defined by the condition $\left|\sin\Omega\right|/\theta>1$.
 These regions, where signal propagation is forbidden, define the bands that are highlighted in Fig. \ref{figu:bandas}.c.
 We will focus our analysis on the second forbidden band in Fig. \ref{figu:bandas} at the edge of the first Brillouin zone $Q=\pi$.
-The band-gap spans the interval $[\Omega_1,\Omega_2]$ with $\Omega_1=2\pi-2 \arcsin(\theta)$ and $\Omega_2=2\pi-\arcsin(\theta)$.
-Figure \ref{figu:bandas} also illustrates the narrowing of the bands as $\theta$ increases, which results in a very narrow gap when we approach the tightly-coupled limit $\theta \to 1$.
+The band-gap spans the interval $[\Omega_1,\Omega_2]$ with $\Omega_1=\pi+ \arcsin(\theta)$ and $\Omega_2=2\pi-\arcsin(\theta)$.
+Fig. \ref{figu:bandas} also illustrates the narrowing of the bands as $\theta$ increases, which results in a very narrow gap when we approach the tightly-coupled limit $\theta \to 1$.